8 Common Cyber Attack Vectors & How to Avoid Them

 • Measuring web browsing and email click-through behavior for users and devices provides valuable risk insight for your enterprise.

-• When in doubt, it’s best to call the organization you received the email from to determine if it is a phishing scam or not.
+• When in doubt, it’s best to call the organization you received the email to determine if it is a phishing scam, or say that you will call them back if they provide a reference for the call.

 Other breach methods